 VorpX - $40

-To play F1 2019 in VR, all you have to do is start VorpX and then launch the game.
-The built-in profile works perfectly, so you don't need to make any VorpX adjustments.
+To play F1 2020 in VR, all you have to do is start VorpX and then launch the game using the DirectX 11 mode.

-My ideal for playing a racing game in VR is to be immersed in the cockpit of the car.
+As I said above, my ideal for playing a racing game in VR is to be immersed in the cockpit of the car.
 For many games that aren't designed to run in VR, the cockpit often doesn't render correctly and it ruins the experience.
-I'm happy to say that this is not a problem and works remarkably well in F1 2019.
+I'm happy to say that this is not a problem and works remarkably well in F1 2020 when using VorpX's Geometry 3D rendering mode.

-The game runs in VorpX's Geometry 3D mode, so everything is rendered in true, stereoscopic 3D.
+Using this mode, everything is rendered in true, stereoscopic 3D.
 The scale of the car looks correct and feels very natural to drive in.
 Similarly, the scale of the track, when the camera is at the widest FOV, looks correct as well.
+The only downside is that Geometry 3D is very taxing on your computer as it literally doubles the amount of work required to render each frame.

 The game is able to run in the Full VR mode, but it can't fill your entire vision, so you see black bars around the edges of your vision at all times.
 It's not terribly distracting, it is just like having a headset with a noticeably narrower field of view.
 When you enable TrackIR in game and in VorpX, you can actually freely look around quite a bit in this mode.
 Unlike earlier titles in the series where there was a lot of problems with TrackIR, this mode somehow works around them to provide a very nice experience.
 Just don't push your luck with it.
 Looking too far up and down still doesn't work real well.